code-qtzl/6.1-langgraph/README.md

 # Week 6.1: LangGraph

 ## Introduction
-LangGraph is a library for building stateful, multi-actor applications with LLMs, inspired by Pregel and Apache Beam.
-It allows coordination and checkpointing of multiple chains (or actors) using Python or JS, with a public interface inspired by NetworkX.
+LangGraph is a programming library designed to create complex applications using multiple language models (LLMs).
+It enables developers to build systems where various AI components interact and maintain state.

 ## Slides